TanmayKhot/Grocery-Store-Data-Management-System/docs/README.md

 ---

-# Grocery Store Management System: A Data Engineering Project
+# Grocery Store Data Management System: A Data Engineering Project

 This project demonstrates the application of data engineering principles to handle large-scale data processing, storage, and analysis in a retail context, providing insights into customer behavior and store operations.
 The main outcome is
 - To analyze customer's monthly spending patterns to tailor personalized offers, enhancing customer retention through targeted discounts and promotions.